cedcardano/fungibletokenfaucet/README.md

 Requires a local node (can use Daedalus' socket) and a cardano-wallet server on localhost.
 You will also need a Blockfrost API key, since this script is intended to not require cardano-db-sync.

 # How-to
 This file is intended to be run from Python Shell.
-It goes without saying that it requires the same package installations as cardano-python - ensure those are present in the venv.
+It requires the same package installations as cardano-python - please ensure those are present in the venv.

 1. Place the .py file in the cardano-python/cardano directory
 2. Launch Python Shell in the cardano-python directory